kutaslab/fitgrid/docs/source/index.rst

 For a summary of the problem `fitgrid` solves, why it is worth solving, and how it is solved, see the :ref:`about_fitgrid`.
-The :ref:`workflow` section outlines and illustrates the `fitgrid` analysis workflow with executable examples.
-The :ref:`user_guide` provides additional information about specific topics including how the OLS models are fit in Python `statsmodels` [SeaSkiPer2010]_ and the LMER models are fit in R (`lme4::lmer`, `lmerTest` [KuzBroChr2017]_) via `pymer4` [Jolly2018]_ under the hood.
+The :ref:`user_guide` has information on specific topics including how the OLS models are fit in Python `statsmodels` [SeaSkiPer2010]_ and the LMER models are fit in R (`lme4::lmer`, `lmerTest` [KuzBroChr2017]_) via `pymer4` [Jolly2018]_ under the hood.
 The :ref:`gallery` contains executable `fitgrid` vignettes with simulated data, experimental EEG recordings, and NOAA tide and atmospheric observations.
+The :ref:`workflow` example illustrates the `fitgrid` modeling pipeline.
 The examples can be downloaded as Python scripts or Jupyter notebooks thanks to `sphinx-gallery
 <https://sphinx-gallery.github.io/>`_.
 The :ref:`api` is a complete
 listing of `fitgrid` classes, methods, attributes, and functions.
 The :ref:`bibliography` includes :ref:`references` and :ref:`fitgrid_reports`.

 .. image:: ../source/_static/fitgrid_overview.png